koknat/callGraph/README.md

         callGraph  example.tcl
         callGraph  example.tcl -verbose

-    Caveats:
-        This is not a true Perl or Python or TCL parser.
-Far from it!
+    Algorithm:
-        It uses a simple line-by-line algorithm, using regexes to find function calls.
+        callGraph uses a simple line-by-line algorithm, using regexes to find function definitions and calls.
-        As such, the formatting must be regular, and don't expect miracles, such as parsing dynamic function calls.
+        Function definitions can be detected easily, since they start with identifiers such as:
+            'sub', 'def', 'proc', 'function', 'func', 'fun', or 'fn' Function definitions end with '}' or 'end' at the same nesting level as the definition.
+        Function calls are a bit more tricky, since built-in function calls look exactly like user function calls.
+            To solve this, the algorithm first assumes that anything matching 'word()' is a function call, and then discards any calls which do not have corresponding definitions.
-        For example:
+        For example, Perl:
-            Perl subroutines must start with /sub <name>/ and end with /}/ Python functions must start with /def <name>:/ TCL procedures must start with /proc <name>/ and end with /}/ Spaces may exist at the beginning of these lines, but they must be equal in number.
+            sub funcA {
+                ...
+                if ($x) {
+                    print($y);
+                    funcB($y);
+                }
+                ...
+            }
+            sub funcB {
+                ...
+            }
+        Since this is not a true parser, the formatting must be consistent so that nesting can be determined.
-            If your Perl script does not follow this rule, consider running it through perltidy first.
+        If your Perl script does not follow this rule, consider running it through 'perltidy' first.

-    Notes:
+        Also, don't expect miracles such as parsing dynamic function calls.
         Caveats aside, it seems to work well on garden-variety scripts spanning tens of thousands of lines, and has helped me unravel large pieces of legacy code to implement urgent bug fixes.
-        It should also work on many other languages, such as: awk, basic, fortran, go, lua, java, javascript, pascal, php, r, raku, ruby, and swift, but those have not been well tested.

     Acknowlegements:
         This code utilizes core functionality from https://github.com/cobber/perl_call_graph